up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

     !!! warning "The root password is not known at this time"

-    ???+ bug "Exploit to temporarily change the root password" Temporarily change the root password to `root`.
+    ???+ bug "Exploit to temporarily change the root password" Run the following command to temporarily change the root password to `root`:

         === ":fontawesome-brands-windows: Windows"